hackforla/admin-governance/leadership-roles.md

 # Leadership Roles

 Work in progress.
 Lots of thoughts.
 Do we need to define terms?
 How do we select new members of the leadership team, or decide on additional roles?
+How do we determine if someone isn't fulfilling their roles?

 * Executive Director (Captain)
 * Associate Director (Operations Lead)